LEEYJ1021/zeb-innovation-mismatch-korea/README.md

         ├── zeb_opportunity_index.csv
         └── ...
 ```
 **Note on Data:** The raw data and generated geospatial files (`.gpkg`) are not included in this repository due to their large size.
 Users must download the raw data and run the preprocessing script to generate the necessary files locally.
 See the installation guide below.

-## System Requirements & Installation
+---

-This project was developed using Python 3.9+.
+## 🖥 This project was developed using Python 3.9+.

 1. **Clone the repository:**
    ```bash